 Did you know that WordPress, Joomla, and Drupal together power nearly 60% of all websites using a content management system (CMS)?

 When it comes to CMS comparisons like Joomla vs Drupal, each platform has its own unique features and file structures.
-While some similarities do exist across these systems, such as the use of themes or templates for design and plugins or modules for extending functionality, they still exhibit distinct differences in their core files and directories.
+While some similarities exist across these systems, such as using themes or templates for design and plugins or modules for extending functionality, they still exhibit distinct differences in their core files and directories.

-As a seasoned WordPress web developer, I can assure you that once you dive into the source code or backend administration areas of these platforms, the disparities become more apparent – allowing tech-savvy individuals to discern between them with relative ease.
+As a seasoned WordPress web developer, I can assure you that once you dive into these platforms’ source code or backend administration areas, the disparities become more apparent – allowing tech-savvy individuals to discern between them with relative ease.

-Understanding the nuances among popular CMS options will not only satisfy your curiosity but also empower you to make informed decisions when building or managing websites on various platforms.
+Understanding the nuances among popular CMS options will satisfy your curiosity and empower you to make informed decisions when building or managing websites on various platforms.

 Absolutely!
-Implementing certain security measures and optimization techniques can make it more challenging to pinpoint a website as being built on WordPress.
+Implementing certain security measures and optimization techniques can make pinpointing a website as being built on WordPress is more challenging.

 While comparing the features of various CMS platforms, you might notice that some elements overlap; however, savvy web developers often employ specific strategies to further obscure their site’s underlying framework.

-By customizing file structures, removing telltale meta tags, or even changing default folder names in the source code, these experts effectively blur the lines between different content management systems.
+These experts effectively blur the lines between different content management systems by customizing file structures, removing telltale meta tags, or even changing default folder names in the source code.

 So when analyzing a site for its optimization techniques and security measures, remember that appearances can be deceiving – what seems like a non-WordPress site at first glance could very well have been crafted with our favorite platform behind the scenes.